rsdoiel/antenna/science_and_technology.md

 ---

-## Uncle Sam abruptly turns off funding for CVE program.
-Yes, that CVE program
+## Uncle Sam kills funding for CVE program.
+Yes, that CVE

 date: 2025-04-16, updated: 2025-04-16, from: The Register (UK I.T.
 News)

-<h4>Because vulnerability management has nothing to do with national security, right?</h4> <p>US government funding for the world&#39;s CVE program – the centralized Common Vulnerabilities and Exposures database of product security flaws – ends Wednesday.…</p>
+<h4>Because vulnerability management has nothing to do with national security, right?</h4> <p><strong>Updated</strong>  US government funding for the world&#39;s CVE program – the centralized Common Vulnerabilities and Exposures database of product security flaws – ends Wednesday.…</p>

 <br>